-Part of Kathy Caprino’s series “Time to Brave Up”
+Part of Kathy Caprino’s series “Finding Brave To Build Your Best Life and Career”

 Below are the top five regrets I’ve heard from mid-career professionals around the world: